How Many YouTube Shorts Should You Post Per Day? (2026 Guide)

 Yes.
 Uploading more than 5-10 Shorts in a single day can trigger YouTube's spam detection and reduce visibility.
 Space uploads at least 2-3 hours apart.
 More importantly, posting many low-quality Shorts signals to the algorithm that your content isn't worth recommending.

 One per day is a solid strategy for most growing channels.
-According to multiple studies, daily posting builds algorithmic momentum and keeps your channel visible in the Shorts feed.
+Daily posting builds algorithmic momentum and keeps your channel visible in the Shorts feed.
 It's better to post one quality Short daily than three mediocre ones.